What is Knot Speed & How Does It Compare to MPH?

 How to Convert Knots to MPH?

-One knot is equal to approximately 1.15 miles per hour.
-For example, 25 knots equal approximately 28.8 mph and 100 knots equal about 115 mph.
+If one knot is equal to approximately 1.15 miles per hour, 25 knots equals approximately 28.8 mph and 100 knots equals about 115 mph.

 Why Is Speed Measured in Knots Instead of Miles Per Hour?

+Knots are often used in place of miles per hour (MPH) for windspeed as the measurement of wind intensity originated in a nautical context.
 Sailors have not always had GPS navigation.
-The nautical mile was introduced in the 15th century at 1.852 kilometers (or 6076 feet) as a standard against which to measure speed.
+The nautical mile was introduced in the 15th century, equal to 1.852 kilometers or 6,076 feet, as a standard against which to measure distance.
 The development of the nautical mile also led to the world’s first speedometer, the chip log.
 Over time, the chip log was standardized such that the chip was a quarter circle with either a five- or six-inch radius, and lead was added to the bottom of the chip to ensure that it submerged and oriented correctly to provide a more accurate and repeatable reading.

 Check out all of Maximum’s wind speed instruments at www.maximum-inc.com.